Guaynora/nestjs-azure-service-bus-admin/README.md

 The `forFeature` method of the `ServiceBusModule` allows you to configure senders and receivers dynamically.
 It accepts an options object with two properties:

-- `senders`: An array of sender names.
+- `senders`: An array of sender configurations.
 - `receivers`: An array of receiver configurations.

 ```typescript